The most iconic hotels in NYC for a one-of-a-kind trip

 The best hotels in Chelsea

 If you want to be beside countless fantastic Manhattan neighborhoods, then you need to stay at one of the best hotels in Chelsea.
-Like most other New York naybs, Chelsea was once industrial and more than a little rough around the edges.
-Then came the galleries and the gay scene, followed by the elevated High Line.
-Now the buzzy area is packed with nightlife, tourists, shopping and art galore.
+Like most other New York 'hoods, Chelsea was once industrial and more than a little rough around the edges (aren't we all?).
+Then came the galleries and the gay scene to the rescue, followed by the elevated High Line.
+Now the buzzy area is packed with nightlife, tourists, shopping, and art galore.
 And don’t forget to sample some (or several) of the best Chelsea restaurants while you're exploring.
-Plus it’s within walking distance of the clubby Meatpacking District, charming West Village, bustle of Midtown and at the heart of all the Chelsea girls.
+Food is, after all, the way to many of our hearts.
+Plus it’s within walking distance of the clubby Meatpacking District, charming West Village, bustle of Midtown, and at the heart of all the Chelsea girls.
 From the height of luxury to unique boutiques and intimate charmers, there's something for everyone amid the best hotels in Chelsea.
-RECOMMENDED: Full guide to the best hotels in NYC This article includes affiliate links.
+Luckily for you, we've done our research and come up with the top trumps for you to pick from, you know, to make your life easier.
+RECOMMENDED: Full guide to the best hotels in NYC Who makes the cut?
+While we might not stay in every hotel featured, we've based our list on top reviews, hosts and amenities to find you the best stays.
+This article includes affiliate links.
 These links have no influence on our editorial content.
-For more information, click here.
+For more information, see our affiliate guidelines.

 The best hotel restaurants in NYC